 After adopting chemical-intensive varieties of corn seed in the 1980s, many small farmers in the Mixteca region found that yields were dropping and the soil was becoming depleted.
 As a result of the North American Free Trade Agreement (NAFTA) and US corn subsidies, maize prices dropped and many farmers could no longer afford the price of fertilizers and pesticides that the new varieties required.
 As the soil declined in productivity, small-scale agriculture became increasingly difficult.
 Erosion, coupled with declining prices for the staple corn crop, forced thousands of Mixtecans to leave the region.

-León is working with communities to retrieve pre-Hispanic traditions of using barriers to prevent hillside erosion.
+León has worked with communities to retrieve pre-Hispanic traditions of using barriers to prevent hillside erosion.
 He has helped identify ancient terraced agricultural systems in the region, many in ruins, and helped communities rebuild the barriers using stones from the fields.
 The resulting flattened areas impede erosion and enhance agricultural production.
-León has pioneered the construction of contour ditches, retention walls and terraces to capture rainfall and prevent erosion on hillsides.
+León pioneered the construction of contour ditches, retention walls and terraces to capture rainfall and prevent erosion on hillsides.
 Five kilometers of contour ditches have been shown to capture 1,800,000 liters of water after each heavy rain, recharging the aquifers below.
 An estimated 80 percent of rainfall previously flowed off the land without filtering, thus causing erosion and preventing the refilling of aquifers.
-León and CEDICAM have worked with farmers throughout the region to build hundreds of kilometers of contour ditches.
+León and CEDICAM worked with farmers throughout the region to build hundreds of kilometers of contour ditches.

-León and CEDICAM are now working with more than 1,500 small farmers in 12 communities.
+León and CEDICAM are have worked with more than 1,500 small farmers in 12 communities.
 They have planted more than one million trees and reforested more than 1,000 hectares.
-Their sustainable agriculture programs have led to the conservation of some 2,000 hectares.
+Their sustainable agriculture programs led to the conservation of some 2,000 hectares.
 Further, they have protected 5,000 hectares with stone terraces and walls, leading to a 50 percent increase in agricultural production and increased topsoil and water retention, resulting in ecological, social and economic benefits.
-Where recently only 25 to 30 percent of the land was arable, communities now farm upwards of 80 percent of the land.
+Where in years past only 25 to 30 percent of the land was arable, communities now farm upwards of 80 percent of the land.
 The contour ditches that prevent run-off of rain water have led to a 50 to 100 percent increase in spring levels.
 Farmers throughout the area have converted from industrial fertilizers and pesticides to natural compost fertilizers and native seed varieties, and are returning to local foods and a traditional indigenous diet.
 For a semi-arid zone like the Mixteca, all of these changes have immensely improved lives throughout the region’s communities, leading to less out-migration.